 A high percentage of this low sodium group was likely to have been put on a low sodium diet because of their health problems.
 Furthermore, they had distortion of the sodium in their urine because so many were using medications that affect sodium excretion into the urine.
 Another example of reverse causation.

 These studies provide good examples of what to look out for when you hear about medical studies that you should be skeptical of.
 Reverse causation is a common mistake made when there is an association.
 Very few people can be made to think that evening cooling causes the sun to go down.
 But many can be fooled by claims of salt consumption below 3000 mg causing cardiovascular death.
 Only a few people will question the results.
 Especially when the study is presented by experts.

-Find the posts with food tables listed with other posts under the List of Posts tab at the top of the page.
+Find the posts with food tables listed with other posts under the “Links To Food Potassium Tables” tab at the top of the page.

 1. Sodium, blood pressure, and cardiovascular disease: further evidence supporting the American Heart Association sodium reduction recommendations.
 Whelton PK, Appel LJ, Sacco RL, Anderson CA, Antman EM, Campbell N, Dunbar SB, Frohlich ED, Hall JE, Jessup M, Labarthe DR, MacGregor GA, Sacks FM, Stamler J, Vafiadis DK, Van Horn LV.
 Circulation.
 2012 Dec 11;126(24):2880-9. doi: 10.1161/CIR.0b013e318279acbf.
 Epub 2012 Nov 2.